 Center for Inquiry — Los Angeles, CA

-Edward Tabash is a Constitutional Lawyer and Chair of the National Legal Committee for Americans United for Separation of Church and State, as well as the Honorary Chair of the Center for Inquiry West, and Chair of the First Amendment Task Force of the Council for Secular Humanism.
-He serves on the Board of Directors for the Center for Inquiry and the Council for Secular Humanism.
+Edward Tabash is a Constitutional Lawyer in Los Angeles and Chair of the Board of Directors of the Center for Inquiry.
 He has filed amicus briefs arguing for the preservation of the separation of church and state with the United States Supreme Court and the California Supreme Court.

 Mr. Tabash graduated Magna Cum Laude with a B.A. from UCLA in 1973 and earned his Juris Doctorate from Loyola Law School of Los Angeles in 1976.

-Mr. Tabash has participated in debates with many prominent religious spokesmen, including Richard Swinburne, William Lane Craig and Peter Van Inwaagen.
-The son of an Auschwitz survivor and an Orthodox Rabbi, Tabash is able to draw on his family background to emphasize his ethical, nonreligious position on the topics he debates.
+Mr. Tabash has represented the atheistic position in formal debates against many prominent religious philosophers, including Richard Swinburne, William Lane Craig and Peter Van Inwaagen.
+The son of an Auschwitz survivor and an Orthodox Rabbi, Tabash has concluded after decades of study and a personal spiritual odyssey that the universe is natural with no supernatural agencies or beings.
 Edward Tabash believes that the general public must be exposed to arguments against the existence of any supernatural being, any God or gods.
 Mr. Tabash maintains that an intellectually mature society must be able to handle arguments against even the most treasured and revered belief systems.

 To book Eddie as a speaker, contact the CFI Outreach Department via email.

 Below, Eddie discusses the supernatural with Christian Theologian J.P.
 Moreland: